EndPointCorp/end-point-blog/2020/06/29/postgresql-improve-group-by-max-performance.html.md

 SELECT field_a, field_b, max(field_c) from table_a GROUP BY 1,2;
 ```

-This is functional and very straightforward, however even if you have an index on `(field_a, field_b, field_c)` this can end up taking quite a bit more time if the tables are large.
+This is functional and very straightforward, however even if you have an index on `(field_a, field_b, field_c)` this can end up taking quite a long time if the tables are large.
 Let’s look at an actual example and the numbers we use.

-So first, let’s create our table:
+First, let’s create our table:

 ```sql
 CREATE TABLE table_a (field_a varchar, field_b integer, field_c date);
 ```

-Populate with some data:
+And populate it with some data:

 ```sql
 INSERT INTO table_a SELECT field_a,field_b,now ()::date + (random()*100)::int as field_c from unnest(array['AAA','BBB','CCC','DDD','EEE','FFF']) field_a,generate_series(1,10000) field_b,generate_series(1,1000);
 ```

-This statement will populate this table with 60 million rows, consisting of 1000 random dates per each `field_a,field_b` pair; our task will now be to see how to efficiently find the max value for field_c for each grouping.
+This statement will populate this table with 60 million rows, consisting of 1000 random dates per each `field_a,field_b` pair; our task will now be to see how to efficiently find the max value for `field_c` for each grouping.

 Let’s now create an index on all 3 fields: